We recommend Virtual Private Clouds (VPCs), which are logically isolated from each other. VPCs have the following characteristics:

 - If only one VPC is on the cloud and the VPC does not have to communicate with offline IDCs, you can select any of the preceding CIDR blocks or their subnets.

-- If you are using a classic a classic network on the cloud and plan to connect ECS instances of the classic network to a VPC by using the ClassicLink feature, we recommend that you use a CIDR block other than 10.0.0.0/8 for the VPC, because the CIDR block of a classic network is 10.0.0.0/8.
+- You must also consider whether the class network is used.
+If you are using a classic a classic network on the cloud and plan to connect ECS instances of the classic network to a VPC by using the ClassicLink feature, we recommend that you use a CIDR block other than 10.0.0.0/8 for the VPC, because the CIDR block of a classic network is 10.0.0.0/8.